percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

  events also at lower event rate.
 It is recommended to select "Limit SWO frequency" and specify a lower value, for example 8 MHz.

- 2. **Too high host-side system load:** Most likely, this may cause occational overflows in the (pretty small) SWO buffer in the STLINK GDB server.
-For example, if using live visualization when the data rate is very high, or if other applications are loading the system.
+ 2. **Too high host-side system load:** Depending on the performance and load on your host computer, it seems there can be occational overflows in the (pretty small) SWO buffer in the STLINK GDB server.
+For example, if using live visualization combined with high data rate, on a somewhat slow computer.

- If you see a small number of occational Missed Events, i.e. increments of 1 (or a few), while the data rate is relatively low (below 250 KB/s), it is typically a sign of using a too high SWO frequency.
-This is especially likely if using an SWO frequency is above 8 MHz.
+ If you see a small number of occational Missed Events, i.e. increments of 1 (or a few), while the data rate is low (say, below 250 KB/s), it is probably a transmission error due to using too high SWO frequency.
+This is especially likely if using an SWO frequency is high, above 8 MHz.
  In that case, try reducing the SWO frequency in steps of 500 Khz until no Missed Events occur.
  You find this setting in your STM32CubeIDE Debug Configuration on the "Debugger" page ("Limit SWO clock").

- Note that minor changes in SWO frequency might not have any effect, as the GDB server has fixed valid baud rates and applies the nearest lower valid setting.
-The actual SWO baud rate used by the GDB server can be seen in the GDB server window.

  If you see larger increments in the Missed Events, where the counter suddenly jumps by tens or hundreds of missed events, it is probably due to the host-side overflow issue.
 In this case,